-- Why is this an important time to capture? - Why is it important to hear stories from marginalized people? - How does focusing on a person change our view of history? - What did you learn that was important or interesting? - What can be changed by reading graphic memoirs?
+- Why is this an important time to capture? - Why is it important to hear stories from marginalized people? - How does focusing on a person change our view of history? - What did you learn that was important or interesting?

 A FINAL WORD